 For intra-band contiguous CA, only co-located deployment is applied.
 For intra-band non-contiguous NR carrier aggregation, the UE not capable of [intraBandNRCA-NonCollocated-r18] shall be capable of handling at least a relative receive timing difference between slot timing of different carriers to be aggregated at the UE receiver as shown in Table 7.6.4-1 below.
-For FR1 intra-band non-contiguous NR carrier aggregation, the UE shall be capable of handling at least a relative receive timing difference as shown in 7.6.4-2, between slot timing of different FR1 carriers to be aggregated at the UE receiver provided that UE indicates that it is capable of [intraBandNRCA-NonCollocated-r18].
+For FR1 intra-band non-contiguous NR carrier aggregation, the UE capable of [intraBandNRCA-NonCollocated-r18] shall be capable of handling at least a relative receive timing difference as shown in 7.6.4-2, between slot timing of different FR1 carriers to be aggregated at the UE receiver provided [New BS signalling] is indicated [2].
+Otherwise, the UE capable of [intraBandNRCA-NonCollocated-r18] shall be capable of handling at least a relative receive timing difference between slot timing of different carriers to be aggregated at the UE receiver as shown in Table 7.6.4-1 below provided [New BS signalling] is not indicated.